REMAX Real Estate: A Look at the REMAX Real Estate Franchise

 Is RE/MAX Right for You?

-Founded in 1973, the RE/MAX® franchise has more than 123,000 agents worldwide in over 100 territories and countries as of 2018.
-It was named the number one real estate franchise and the 10th best franchise overall in a 2018 Franchise Times survey.
-It ranked #12 in total sales volume growth of the top 150 franchises surveyed for that year.
+Founded in 1973, the RE/MAX franchise has more than 120,000 agents worldwide in over 100 territories and countries as of 2019.
+It was named the number-one real estate franchise and the 15th-best franchise overall in a 2019 Franchise Times survey.

 What makes RE/MAX so successful?
-The original RE/MAX premise was to allow agents maximum freedom to run their business and to pay them 100 percent of their commissions.
+The original RE/MAX premise was to allow agents maximum freedom to run their businesses and to pay them 100% of their commissions.
 Agents would pay for their office expenses via a "desk fee" and pay their own marketing expenses.
 Things have changed a little since then, but the franchise is still thriving.

 Attract the Best and the Most Experienced